 All of these questions will be important to assess how easily your dog can be trained and if your dog is safe enough to take out in public and still be able to focus on you.
 Some dogs are ready to jump right in, others may need a little extra help, and some would just be too overwhelmed to make a good service dog.

 Although we will do our best to help you succeed and would love to have your business if your dog does not pass the assessment, we will not be able to accept your dog into our service dog training program.

 Assessing your dog

-The evaluation of the dog is done at Petsmart at W86th in Indianapolis.
-If you can't meet us in person, we'll need videos of your dog at your local pet store and will do the consultation by Skype.
+The assessment is done at Petsmart at W86th on the NW side of Indianapolis, IN.
+If you can't meet us in person, you'll need to send us videos of your dog at your local pet store and schedule the consultation and review of your videos by Skype.

-- Meeting strangers (if possible, of different ages and of both sex)
+- Meeting different people (strangers of different ages and of both sexes);

-- Presented a treat that he/she can't reach.
-With a treat on the floor and covered so the dog can't get to it (like a little tent with our hand over it) we'll want to see what the dog how hard the dog is willing to work to get to it.
+- Presented a treat tout of reach.
+Place a treat on the floor and cover it with your hand so the dog can't get to it.
+We'll want to see how hard the dog is willing to work to get to it;

-- Reaction to a sudden loud noise (like the drop a clipboard)
+- Reaction and recovery time to a sudden loud noise (like the drop of a clipboard).

 Assessing your dog's potential and your needs

 Testing gives us an idea of your dogs' potential to be trained as your service dog

 The assessment provides an estimation of what your dog's chances are of becoming a service dog.
 Passing the evaluation does not guarantee that your dog will make it all the way through the program as problem behaviors can always develop along the way, especially with younger dogs.
 Certain behaviors may increase or decrease with time, training and exposure to different stimuli.

 The cost for the initial consultation/assessment is $90